 User Reviews for Humira to treat Ulcerative Colitis

-Humira has an average rating of 5.8 out of 10 from a total of 45 ratings for the treatment of Ulcerative Colitis.
-47% of those users who reviewed Humira reported a positive effect, while 38% reported a negative effect.
+Humira has an average rating of 5.7 out of 10 from a total of 51 ratings for the treatment of Ulcerative Colitis.
+47% of reviewers reported a positive experience, while 39% reported a negative experience.